freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 ### Java Android Magisk Burp Objection Root Emulator Easy (JAMBOREE)

-JAMBOREE, originally an Android Testing Suite, has expanded. portable installer for a growing collection of Information Security and administrative tools, requiring no local admin rights.
+JAMBOREE, originally an Android Testing Suite, has expanded. **Completely Portable** installer for a growing collection of Information Security and administrative tools, requiring no local admin rights.
 Check out the screenshots and support table below!

 Get a working portable Python/Git/Java environment on Windows in **SECONDS** without having local administrator, regardless of your broken Python or other environment variables.
 Our open-source script downloads directly from proper sources without any binaries.
 While the code may not be perfect, it includes many useful PowerShell tricks.